Nathu03/Syntax-Genie/README.md

 Task 1

-To identify a certain function, I usually use CodeIgniter code in the application in config folder and then the php code to check the base URL which then leads to routes.php file and in there we get the file URL and controller and functions so we can easily find out.
+To identify a certain function, I usually use CodeIgniter code in the application in the config folder and then the PHP code to check the base URL which then leads to the routes.php file there we get the file URL and controller, functions so we can easily find out.
 But in this existing system, the application folder path with page-based method routing is used so it’s harder to identify the function and to implement new.

 Part 3: Theoretical Knowledge and Best Practices (10%)